Peter Inge, Baron Inge: Later career

 Inge was appointed Deputy Lieutenant of North Yorkshire (DL) in 1994.

 After stepping down as Chief of the Defence Staff, he was created a life peer as Baron Inge, of Richmond in the County of North Yorkshire, in 1997.
 Inge was appointed a Knight Companion of the Order of the Garter on 23 April 2001, and retired from the Lords on 25 April 2016, where he had been an opponent of further EU integration.

 In 2004 Inge was made a Privy Counsellor and appointed to serve as a member of the Butler Inquiry team, which examined the use of intelligence during the Iraq War.
 Chaired by Robin Butler, Baron Butler of Brockwell, the inquiry determined that the intelligence used to declare Iraq's possession of "Weapons of Mass Destruction" was flawed.
 He was critical of the British handling of conflicts in Iraq and Afghanistan, reportedly saying in 2006 that he "feared we had lost the ability to think strategically".

 In retirement Inge became a non-executive director of Racal Electronics plc, commissioner of the Royal Hospital Chelsea, trustee of the Historic Royal Palaces, and president of the Army Benevolent Fund.
 He was a member of the advisory board of Aegis Defence Services, a private military company based in London having previously, until February 2010, been the chairman of the board of directors.

-Personal life
+Personal life and death

 Inge enjoyed watching cricket, walking, reading and music.
 He was a member of the Marylebone Cricket Club, Boodle's and several other gentlemen's clubs.

 In 1960 Inge married Letitia Thornton-Berry; they had two daughters, Antonia and Verity.
 Lady Inge died in 2020.

-Inge died on 20 July 2022, at the age of 86.
+Inge later suffered from Alzheimer's disease.
+He died at home in Swinithwaite, North Yorkshire, on 20 July 2022, at the age of 86.